qcri-social/AIDR/Installation-Instructions.md

 **NOTE 3:** The default minimum http-thread-pool size for Glassfish is 5, and this may not be sufficient for the application.
 This value can be increased via the admin console: Configurations -> server-config -> Thread Pools

-# 4. Post-installation MySQL commands (mandatory)

-Run the deployment script `deploy.sh` with the second argument as `deploy_db` to update your database (The first argument needs to be for deploying the system as mentioned in Step #3):

-    sh deploy.sh deploy deploy_db

-Please set the MY_SQL_USERNAME variable in the `deploy.sh` script before running it.

 # Known Issues / Troubleshooting